mokhaircc2/docker_examples/2.python-app/README.md

-In this project we have a small python code on our local computer and want to run it with docker conatiner.
+In this project I created a python code which is located on local computer.
+To run the code it has to be  and want to run it with docker conatiner.
+So to run the code I used python:alpine

 Make sure you CD in 2.python-app folder then run the command using visual studio code.